kora-projects/kora-docs/mkdocs/blog/en/you-need-good-jvm-engineers.md

 ---

-## A Smaller Framework Can Actually Clarify Hiring Priorities
+## A Smaller Framework Can Actually Clarify Hiring Priorities { #smaller-framework }

 Large ecosystems can tempt organizations to outsource engineering judgment to labor-market availability.